ClosedNon-Profit

 What is the Community Clean-up Support Grants?

-The Community Clean-up Support Grants is a non-profit grant offered by Emergency Recovery Victoria in Australia, providing Up to $657K in funding.
-The Community Clean-up Support Grants supported Victorian councils affected by the June 2021 Flood and Storm to fund not-for-profit community groups delivering local clean-up recovery initiatives.
-Funding covered out-of-pocket recovery expenses, equipment hire, disposal costs and specialist professional support.
+The Community Clean-up Support Grants is a non-profit grant offered by Emergency Recovery Victoria in Australia, providing $219K – $657K in funding.
+The Community Clean-up Support Grants were a Victorian Government funding program to support communities impacted by the June 2021 Flood and Storm.
+Funding was provided to eligible councils so they could directly support not-for-profit community groups delivering community recovery clean-up initiatives and activities.

 How much funding does the Community Clean-up Support Grants provide?